elioetibr/testapp/README.md

 TestApp is a minimal Django application that provides basic HTTP endpoints including a hello world endpoint and health check.
 This project is designed for DevOps assessment and demonstrates basic Django application structure.

+## Application

+The 'testapp' directory contains the application which runs on Python 3.9.
+Project dependencies are stored in 'requirements.txt' and need to be installed with `pip install -r requirements.txt`.
+Running `start.sh` will start the application server on port 8000.

+## Tests

+Running `test.sh` will execute the test suite.
+The environment variable REQUIRED_SETTING must be set to some value for the tests to pass.

 ## Requirements

 ### System Requirements